janbiedermann/prescient/README.md

 - VirtualBox on one or more *nixish hosts
 - Git on one or more *nixish hosts, acting as git server(s)
 - OpenSSH
-- bash, at, zip, unzip, ssh, sshpass, shuf, grep, awk
+- bash, at, zip, unzip, ssh, sshpass, shuf, grep, awk, timeout
 - [nq](https://github.com/leahneukirchen/nq)
 - PowerShell on Windows VMs